DukeEnglish/mt-class/hw1.md

 __Question 5: Observe the human alignments of the data.
 Do the English words appear to be chosen at random?
 Or, do there seem to be any underlying regularities in the data?
-How does this affect the accuracy of the results you get with IBM Model 1?__
+How does this affect the AER of the results you get with IBM Model 1?__